yoganandaraol/react-tutorial/README.md

 ### What is webpack?

-* Webpack is a module bundler for javascript, so we can write our javascript code into multiple filed and have webpack combines in to a bundle.
+* Webpack is a module bundler for javascript, so we can write our javascript code into multiple files and have webpack combines in to a bundle.

 ---